Hello Prospective New Instructor Candidates!

 During the on-hill training a clinician (Trainer) will demonstrate class handling and review the technical (teaching progression) material through active candidate participation.
 All candidates will demonstrate their ability of class handling and technical knowledge by instructing in a simulated class situation towards the end of the second weekend.
 Attendance to all training sessions is strongly encouraged, missing sessions may seriously affect ones chances of being hired.

-There is a fee to go through our training ($70).
+There is a fee to go through our training ($40).
 It is due at the onset of the Training.
-If, after the first night, one wishes to sign up and continue with the SKIBACS training, then please come prepared to pay (payment will get you the training materials to study for the next session).
+If, after the first night, one wishes to sign up and continue with the SKIBACS training information will be provided.
 Discounted lift tickets (yet to be announced, varies if all the lifts are running or not due to early season conditions, but expect roughly half off whatever the public is being charged) will be provided for the training days on the hill at Snoqualmie.
 In the past, some people have taken the training just as a (really cheap) ski lessons for their own improvement.
 If you cannot meet our teaching obligations, but would still like to attend our training, that is perfectly acceptable.

 Instructor Assistant Training Program

-For those not able to attend or complete the December training, or for younger candidates (minimum age 14) interested in getting an early start of becoming instructors, we have our Instructor Assistant program.
-Those enrolled in this program receive the same season pass deal ($90 plus tax) as regular instructors, and must commit to two days (same as with our regular staff) a week to our programs (one of which must be on the weekend for training).
+For those not able to attend or complete the December training, or for younger candidates (minimum age 14 unless approved by the Training Director) interested in getting an early start of becoming instructors, we have our Instructor Assistant program.
+Those enrolled in this program receive the same season pass deal (~$159 plus tax) as regular instructors, and must commit to two days (same as with our regular staff) a week to our programs (one of which must be on the weekend for training).
 Instructor Assistants will help out instructors and shadow classes on one day, and receive on hill training in instructing and skiing/riding.
-These are non-paid positions, and to be eligible one must have approval by the Training Director.
+These are volunteer positions that are non-paid, and to be eligible one must have approval by the Training Director.
 We have only a limited number of slots for these positions, and they will be issued on a competitive basis.
+SKIBACS is a non-profit club.

 As for qualifications, you don’t have to be a ‘red hot’ skier/rider to be an instructor.
 Few people are when they first started instructing.
 We like to emphasize the second half of the name Ski ‘INSTRUCTOR’.
 It is much more important for someone to be a good communicator and listener, with a visible degree of enthusiasm in sharing, than a ‘hot’ skier/rider.
 Beginner instructors need to be parallel skiers (or equivalent for snowboarders, you can shape round turns with some carving on blue terrain) who are comfortable linking turns on blue terrain, and like to try an occasional foray down a black diamond for the challenge.
 As long as your technique has no blatant problems (that would provide a visual image that would mislead or confuse a beginning student), we will work with you to improve your skiing/riding.
 In fact, if becoming a better skier/rider is a goal of yours, instructing is a great path to rapid skill advancement.